clivetong/Talks/HowAWSSayYouWriteASaaS/README.md

+# "How AWS say you should write a SaaS application

 ---

-transition: "slide"
-slideNumber: false
-title: "How AWS say you should write a SaaS application"
+## How do you go about writing a SaaS Application?

 ---

-### How do you go about writing a SaaS Application?

----

-### TL;DR:
+## TL;DR:

 SaaS is not the same as a cloud native multi-tenant web application